bevuta/teletrofono/README.md

 ## Customization

-You are free to fork this project to implement your own testing scenarios suiting the enironment you are working on.
+You are free to fork this project and implement your own testing scenarios suiting the environment you are working on.

 Alternatively you can include this library as a dependency into your leiningen `project.clj`.